You can define conversion any way you choose.

 To find these, try some combination of the following:

 Ask readers – Your current readers are a logical starting point.
 You might use a reasonable sample of current customers and simply question them via email or telephone.
-You also can use a survey.
-Another possibility: tap into a group you lead or participate in on a social network or via a forum.
+You can also use a survey.
+Another possibility: tap into a group you lead or participate in a social network or via a forum.

 Listen to social media – Social media is your ideal market research tool.
 Look at some of the better blogs in your industry to see what generates the most sharing and commentary.